mpi-sws-rse/jmc/src/main/java/org/example/runtime/runtime.md

 - `locks`: Stores a lock object for each specific thread.
 The key is the id of the thread and the value is the lock object.
 - `createdThreadList`: Stores the threads that are created.
 - `readyThreadList`: Stores the threads that are ready to run.
+- `monitorList` : Stores the monitor objects and the threads that are waiting to enter the monitor.

 ### Methods